 is organized, and how you can join in.

 Open Gaming - The Open Gaming rooms are the centers for play of unscheduled games, with likely overflow to other rooms.
-Any of our large collection of popular games may be borrowed for play by any badged attendee.
+Any of the games in the con's library may be borrowed for play by any badged attendee.
+Just record what you are borrowing on the clipboards near the shelved games.
 A wide variety of table signage is also available to help compatible players find each other.

 Party/Social Games - This convention has an area reserved for Party Games.
 These games are easy to learn, fun to play, and spawn smiles and laughter.
 Each of these games is taught and coached during play.
 Just show up at the scheduled time and join the fun.